oracle/truffleruby/doc/user/installing.md

 Edition.
 The version of the Ruby executable images you install by default uses the Community Edition runtime until you rebuild.

 To get the best performance you want to rebuild the images.
-Check with `ruby --version` that it says you are running `EE` rather than `CE`.
+Check that `ruby --version` reports that you are running `GraalVM EE` rather than `GraalVM CE`.

 Rebuilding the executable images can take a few minutes and you should have about 8 GB of RAM available.